qwaneu/qwaneu.github.io/_drafts/development-feedback-loops.md

 Our clients often find it difficult to justify developer training or developer mentoring.
 If you want to move your organisation towards a more agile way of working and actually get the promised benefits, you need to invest not only in something like Scrum, but also in the Technical Excellence and Product loops.

+The perspective also helps to see why most agile transformations miss out the huge leverage of investing in Technical Excellence.

 We find that just the act of stepping away from the keyboard and reflecting with a group of developers leads to improved productivity, almost regardless of content.
 Some of the effects of stepping away are permanent like faster builds, others are temporary - practicing working in small steps, refactoring general skills, but they tend to atrophy under pressure.

 The three loops perspective also helps to show development teams that improving their work alone is not enough.

 > The magic often happens in the gaps - things that could be done, but are actually picked up by no one.